-It is therefore recommended that Council NOTES the Schedule of Documents covering the period 16 October 2013 to 29 October 2013, executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents covering the period 16 October 2013 to 29 October 2013, executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ242-12/13.

 During the period 16 October 2013 to 29 October 2013, two documents were executed by affixing the Common Seal.
 A summary is provided below: